Reciprocal inhibition

-Reciprocal inhibition describes the relaxation of muscles on one side of a joint to accommodate contraction on the other side.
-In some allied health disciplines, this is known as reflexive antagonism.
-The central nervous system sends a message to the agonist muscle to contract.
-The tension in the antagonist muscle is activated by impulses from motor neurons, causing it to relax.
+Reciprocal inhibition is a neuromuscular process in which muscles on one side of a joint relax to allow the contraction of muscles on the opposite side, enabling smooth and coordinated movement.
+This concept, introduced by Charles Sherrington, a pioneering neuroscientist, is also referred to as reflexive antagonism in some allied health fields.
+Sherrington, one of the founding figures in neurophysiology, observed that when the central nervous system signals an agonist muscle to contract, inhibitory signals are sent to the antagonist muscle, encouraging it to relax and reduce resistance.
+This mechanism, known as reciprocal inhibition, is essential for efficient movement and helps prevent muscle strain by balancing forces around a joint.

 Mechanics

 Joints are controlled by two opposing sets of muscles called extensors and flexors, that work in synchrony for smooth movement.
 When a muscle spindle is stretched, the stretch reflex is activated, and the opposing muscle group must be inhibited to prevent it from working against the contraction of the homonymous muscle.
 This inhibition is accomplished by the actions of an inhibitor interneuron in the spinal cord.

 The afferent of the muscle spindle bifurcates in the spinal cord.
 One branch innervates the alpha motor neuron that causes the homonymous muscle to contract, producing the reflex.
 The other branch innervates the inhibitory interneuron, which then innervates the alpha motor neuron that synapses onto the opposing muscle.
 Because the interneuron is inhibitory, it prevents the opposing alpha motor neuron from firing, thereby reducing the contraction of the opposing muscle.
 Without this reciprocal inhibition, both groups of muscles might contract simultaneously and work against each other.

 If opposing muscles were to contract at the same time, a muscle tear can occur.
 This may occur during physical activities such as running, during which opposing muscles engage and disengage sequentially to produce coordinated movement.
 Reciprocal inhibition facilitates ease of movement and is a safeguard against injury.
 However, if a "misfiring" of motor neurons occurs, causing simultaneous contraction of opposing muscles, a tear can occur.
 For example, if the quadriceps femoris and hamstring contract simultaneously at a high intensity, the stronger muscle (traditionally the quadriceps) overpowers the weaker muscle group (hamstrings).
 This can result in a common muscular injury known as a pulled hamstring, more accurately called a muscle strain.